X

 About

 Dr. Levina's research is based in critical/cultural studies, media studies, and critical rhetoric with the focus on intersectional and interdisciplinary theoretical frameworks.
 Her program of research examines the “in-between” spaces in which difference changes and shifts depending on metaphors, affects, and language broadly defined.
-It tackles multiple identity categories, such as gender, ability, sexuality, and race.
+It tackles multiple identity categories, such as gender, ability, sexuality, and race, and centers the body and its materiality.
 Dr Levina specifically examines how media texts and rhetorical utterances construct bodies as normal/abnormal, healthy/unhealthy, and monstrous/human.
-Her research is divided into three interrelated parts: 1) critical rhetoric of health with a focus on metaphors of disease, difference, and citizenship; 2) critical/cultural studies of monstrosity with a focus on mediated representations of monstrosity; 3) critical whiteness studies with a focus on metaphorical and emotional dimensions of whiteness.
+Her research is divided into three interrelated parts: 1) critical rhetoric of bodies with a focus on metaphors of disease, difference, and citizenship; 2) critical/cultural studies of monstrosity with a focus on mediated representations of monstrosity; 3) critical refugee studies with the focus on the affective and multidimensional facets of the refugee experience.

-Dr. Levina is co-editor of Horror and Monstrosity Studies book series from the University Press of Mississippi.
+Dr. Levina is the editor of Communication and Critical/Cultural Studies (National Communication Association journal), president of Critical Cultural Studies Division of NCA; and a co-editor of Horror and Monstrosity Studies book series from the University Press of Mississippi.
 You can find more of her work at https://memphis.academia.edu/MarinaLevina

 Education